 Off-campus education, often in the form of open, online and flexible education, is increasingly being used by higher education institutions (HEIs) who wish to reach beyond their traditional student populations and reach a more diverse range of students.

-Meet Yoram Kalman from OUI and listen to what he says about the expertise on off-campus, online, open and flexible education.
+Meet Jukka Lerkkanen from JYU and listen to what he says about the expertise on off-campus, online, open and flexible education.